KDE/digikam-doc/README.md

 When a translation is complete, corresponding languages can be listed as suitable in documentation web-site, two files needs to be patched:

 - The section named **docs-digikam-org** from the [Json infrastrusture configuration](https://invent.kde.org/sysadmin/binary-factory-tooling/-/blob/master/staticweb/custom-jobs.json) dedicated to rule translations.
-- The **alllang** list from the **resources/static/js/version_switch.js** JavaScript file located in this repository.
+- The **alllang** list from the [JavaScript file](resources/static/js/version_switch.js) located in this repository.

-Note: in the **locale/** sub-directory, you will see the list of current translated languages for the documentation.
+Note: in the [locale/](locale) sub-directory, you will see the list of current translated languages for the documentation.
 This list and the languages used in the Json and Javascript files must be the same.

 ## TODO List

-See [TODO](todo) file from this repository.
+See [TODO](TODO) file from this repository.

 ## Continuous Integration